 Following the Toronto Maple Leafs’ Stanley Cup championship in 1962 (one of four the Maple Leafs would win that decade), the original bowl and trophy collar of the Cup were retired and enshrined on display in the Hockey Hall of Fame.
 It seemed the most logical and safest place for such important pieces of history.

 But, in a piece of the NHL’s lesser-known history, thieves stole the Stanley Cup, along with the Conn Smythe Trophy and the Bill Masterson Trophy, just a few years later.

-The Smythe and Masterson trophies were quickly recovered by police; however, the original Stanley Cup collar would remain missing for much longer.
+The Conn Smythe and Masterson Trophies were quickly recovered by police; however, the original Stanley Cup collar would remain missing for much longer.
 Though it’s almost too surreal to be believed, the original collar remained at large for an entire seven years!
 One of the thieves even reportedly threatened to toss the Stanley Cup into Lake Ontario if her demands were not met.

 But that’s where the story starts to get clouded.
 Officials recovered the Cup seven years later, but there are multiple stories as to how.
 The most popular narrative is that the police received an anonymous tip.
 The caller told them that a significant piece of history could be found in the back storage room of a Toronto cleaning store.

 The police arrived not knowing what to expect.
 What they found was an irreplaceable artifact: the Stanley Cup that had been stolen in 1970.
 No one knew exactly who had taken it or where it had been for the past seven years, but it was finally back in safe hands.

 As popular as that narrative is, there are two other popular stories: the first states that the Cup reappeared when it was abandoned in a police officer’s driveway.
 The other suggests that the real Stanley Cup was safe in a bank vault all along and that the stolen object was merely a display piece for the Hall of Fame.